vadim-vic/Foundation-ts/readme.md

 # Study of the theoretical properties of foundational models for time series
 <!--# Etude des propriétés théoriques des modèles fondationnels pour les séries temporelles-->
-This project investigates theoretical properties of foundation models.
+This project investigates the theoretical properties of foundation models.
 The domain to model is a spatial-time series.
 A foundation model solves the following problems of the domain:
 1. Forecasting and generation of time series;
 2. Analysis and classification of time series;
 3. Detection of change point;